Welcome to the 267th Metamorphosis Monday!

 I’ve never before had to worry about protecting wood outdoor furniture so I did a little Googling and found a thread where folks were saying really good stuff about McCloskey Marine Spar Varnish.
 That reminded me of a YouTube video I had seen a week or so before where the guy in the video had just finished building a potting bench from pallet wood and he used spar varnish to protect it, also.
 So with those recommendations, I decided to go with a marine grade spar varnish and purchased the one that had been touted as being great in the thread.

-I couldn’t find anyone who sold this brand locally so I ended up ordering it online on Amazon.
+I couldn’t find anyone who sold this brand locally so I ended up ordering it here: Marine Spar Varnish.
 Their website says: “The strongest name in clear protection is McCloskey® Man O’War® Spar Marine Varnish.
 Use on interior and exterior wood surfaces to protect and beautify for years to come!”
-Sure hope that all holds true!

 I like the idea that it’s a clear product since I really didn’t want to cover up the natural color of the cedar wood.